President and Board Member

 Citizen Empowerment Coordinator

-Mark Steininger is an undergraduate senior at Boston University, studying History and Political Science.
-Originally from Fort Collins, Colorado he’s been involved in both Massachusetts and Colorado local politics since he was in high school.
-After working on environmental law, and student loan reform, Mark became interested in campaign finance law and realized the utmost importance of the issue.
-He’s very excited about the work he will do with American Promise, as he believes that campaign finance reform is a necessary step in the upkeep of democratic institutions and the preservation of functional government.
+Mark is originally from Fort Collins, Colorado, and he’s been involved in both Massachusetts and Colorado local politics since he was in high school.
+After working on environmental issues and student loan reform, Mark became interested in campaign finance law and realized the utmost importance of the issue.
+He’s very excited about the work he will do with American Promise.
+He believes that campaign finance reform is a necessary step in the upkeep of democratic institutions and the preservation of functional government.
+Mark is graduate of Boston University.